Omelet vs. omelette

-For the dish consisting of beaten eggs cooked until set and folded over, American writers prefer omelet, and this is the spelling recommended by U.S. dictionaries.
-In all other varieties of English, the French spelling, omelette, is preferred.
+For the breakfast dish consisting of eggs that have been beaten, cooked until set, and folded over, American publications prefer omelet, and this is the spelling recommended by most American English reference sources.
+In all other main varieties of English, the French spelling, omelette, is preferred.

 Examples